oxpig/MolJSON-data/README.md

 # MolJSON-data

-This repository contains the data associated with the MolJSON paper.
+This repository contains the data and analysis scripts associated with the MolJSON paper.
+To use MolJSON in your own work, please see: https://github.com/oxpig/MolJSON.

+> [!WARNING]
+> This is the data and analysis repository for the MolJSON paper, not the main MolJSON package repository.

 ## Contents